MPI-Dortmund/tomotwin-cryoet/docs/developer/devs.rst

 3. Start the training
 ^^^^^^^^^^^^^^^^^^^^^

-To run it on one GPU do:
+To run it on one GPU for 300 epochs do:

  .. prompt:: bash $